ssh-mitm/ssh-mitm/sshmitm/tutorial/tutorials/sftp_download/intro.md

-## What you will learn

-SFTP (SSH File Transfer Protocol) transfers files over an encrypted SSH channel — but encryption alone does not prevent interception by a man-in-the-middle positioned on the network path.
+## Chapter 3 — The File Transfer

+Alice is preparing a quarterly review for management.
+She connects to the staging server and downloads a file via SFTP — the same encrypted channel she trusts for all her sensitive work.

-SSH-MITM terminates the client's handshake with its own host key, decrypts all traffic, and forwards it to the real server.
-This means every file transfer passes through the proxy in plaintext, including the filename, the direction of the transfer, and the file content itself.
+What she does not know: SSH encrypts the channel against third parties, not against the proxy she is talking to.
+SSH-MITM terminates Alice's handshake with its own host key, decrypts all traffic, and forwards it to the real server.

-In this tutorial you take the role of the attacker.
-A developer will connect to the target server and download a sensitive file via SFTP.
-You will intercept the session with SSH-MITM and identify which file was transferred — without the developer noticing anything unusual.
+Every file that passes through is visible in plaintext — including the filename, the direction of the transfer, and the file content.

 ---

+**What you will see**

+SSH-MITM logs every SFTP operation it intercepts: `open`, `read`, `write`, `close`.
+You will find the filename in the proxy output as soon as Alice's client sends the first `open` request.

-In the next step you will start SSH-MITM between the developer's SFTP client and the target server.
+In the next step, start SSH-MITM and wait for Alice's SFTP session.